prateekp-01/Sign-Language-Translator/README.md

 It can be developed as a desktop or mobile application to enable specially abled people to communicate easily and effectively with others

-**Sign language is a visual language that is used by deaf people as their mother tongue.
-Unlike acoustically conveyed sound patterns, sign language uses body language and manual communication to fluidly convey the thoughts of a person.
-Due to considerable time required in learning the Sign Language, people find it difficult to communicate with these specially abled people, creating a communication gap.
-Thus, we propose an application which takes in live speech or audio recording as input, converts it into text and displays the relevant Indian Sign Language images or GIFs.**

 ## Algorithm
 Audio to Sign Language Translator
 1. Start